Motorist saves choking man, then realizes they know each other - NewsBreak

 MURFREESBORO, Tenn. ( WKRN ) — A Tennessee driver recently had an experience that caused him to fear for his life, and he was surprised at whom his benefactor turned out to be.

-Jonathan Dodson said it happened as he was delivering a baby gift to a co-worker.
+Jonathan Dodson said it happened as he was delivering a baby gift to a co-worker.1 dead in I-10 wreck, 5 children injured near Florida, Alabama line

 “Another agent that I work with had just had a child, and I was delivering a baby gift over to their home,” Dodson recalled of the March 4 incident.